-- Activity to be performed many times with different data sets. - The value of the loop condition attribute determines the number of times that the Activity is performed.
-The condition must resolve to an integer. - The individual instances of a Multi-Instance Activity might occur in parallel or in sequence.
+- Activity to be performed many times concurrently with different data sets. - The value of the loop condition attribute determines the number of times that the activity is performed. - The key point to understand that the activity does not cycle around; each activity execution is distinct from the others. - The individual instances of a Multi-Instance Activity might occur in parallel or in sequence.